andrey-helldar/spammers/README.md

 This package maybe called in a console:

+    spam:amnesty
     spam:store 1.2.3.4
     spam:delete 1.2.3.4
     spam:restore 1.2.3.4
     spam:exists 1.2.3.4
-    spam:scan

-The `spam:scan` command allows you to delete IP-addresses that have expired.
+The `spam:amnesty` command allows you to delete IP-addresses that have expired.

 ### Additional